-Though it's named for Ukraine's capital city, chicken kiev is probably not a Ukrainian dish.
-Some say it was conceived by the French inventor Nicolas Appert in the 18th century; others claim it was created at private club in Moscow in 1912.
+Though it's named for Ukraine's capital city, chicken Kiev is probably not a Ukrainian dish.
+Some say it was conceived by the French inventor Nicolas Appert in the 18th century; others claim it was created at a private club in Moscow in 1912.
 Either way, we love it for its crisp exterior and its luscious core of dill-flavored butter.

-at room temperature
+- 8 Tbsp. unsalted butter, at room temperature

-1 1⁄2 tsp. finely chopped fresh dill
+- 1½ tsp. finely chopped fresh dill

-2 tsp. fresh lemon juice
+- 2 tsp. fresh lemon juice

-1⁄2 tsp. cayenne
+- ½ tsp. cayenne pepper

-Kosher salt and freshly ground black pepper,
+- Kosher salt and freshly ground black pepper

-4 skinless boneless chicken breast halves
+- 4 skinless boneless chicken breast halves (about 6 oz. each)

-1 tsp. dried thyme
+- 1 tsp. dried thyme

-1 cup flour
+- 1 cup all-purpose flour

-3 eggs, beaten
+- 3 eggs, beaten

-3. Whisk together bread crumbs, thyme, and 1 tsp. salt in a bowl and season generously with pepper.
+Whisk together bread crumbs, thyme, and 1 tsp. salt in a bowl and season generously with pepper.
 Put flour and eggs into 2 separate shallow dishes.
 Working with 1 chicken roll at a time, dredge in flour, then eggs, followed by bread crumbs.
 (Firmly press bread crumbs onto chicken; shake off excess.)
 Transfer to a sheet pan, cover, and refrigerate for 2 hours.

 In a large straight-sided skillet, add enough oil to reach ½ inch up the sides of the skillet.
 Heat over medium until the oil registers 325°F on a deep-fry thermometer.
 Add the chicken, then reduce the heat to medium-low; cook, turning once, until golden brown and cooked through, about 25 minutes.
 Using tongs, transfer to a paper towel-lined plate.
 Remove toothpicks, if using.
 Serve immediately.